andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 Teacher commented in relation to 1:N relationship in the slide that differ from a N:M relationship, where many document are related to many other documents.

+When not to use inner documents: when a document is accessed independent of the "father" document.

 # Redis